golangspell/golangspell-mongodb/README.md

 # golangspell-mongodb
-Core Plugin with the main Golang Spell commands
+Golang Spell MongoDB is the spell designed for adding the MongoDB infrastructure and application logic to your Golangspell Microservices

 ## Golang Spell
-The Core project contains the core commands (and the respective templates) of the platform [Golang Spell](https://github.com/golangspell/golangspell).
+The Golang Spell MongoDB contains the specific commands (and the respective templates) for building MongoDB backed projects in the platform [Golang Spell](https://github.com/golangspell/golangspell).

 ![alt text](https://golangspell.com/golangspell/blob/master/img/gopher_spell.png?raw=true)